 Day 3 – Kangaroos, Koalas and Wallabies – Oh my!

-The zoo was mostly a ghost town on this rainy winter day but we did get to see adorable wallabies, Tasmanian devils, kangaroos and – the highlight – lots of koalas!!!
-(Note: They are not koala bears – as the lady at the information desk was quick to point out when I inquired where to find them.)
+The zoo is mostly a ghost town on this rainy winter day.
+But we get to see adorable wallabies, Tasmanian devils, kangaroos and – the highlight – lots of koalas!!!
+(Note: They are not koala bears – as the lady at the information desk is quick to point out when I inquire where to find them.)

 As a special treat, I have uploaded some video Shannon took of a koala backing his way down a tree for some lunch on eucalyptus leaves.
 You can find it in the photo gallery link below.
 Brace yourself for extreme adorableness.
 You have been warned.